-Conditions that block the airways, damage lung tissue, weaken the muscles that control breathing, or decrease the drive to breathe may cause lung failure.
+Conditions that block the airways, damage lung tissue, weaken the muscles that control breathing, or decrease the drive to breathe may cause respiratory failure.

 People may be very short of breath, have a bluish coloration to the skin, and be confused or sleepy.

-Doctors use blood tests to detect low levels of oxygen or high levels of carbon dioxide in the blood.
+Doctors use a fingertip sensor (pulse oximetry) to detect low levels of oxygen and blood tests to detect high levels of carbon dioxide in the blood.

 Oxygen is given.